 - Astrocytomas.
 These usually arise in the largest part of the brain, the cerebrum.
 They can be any grade.
 They often cause seizures or changes in behavior.

 - Meningiomas .
 These are the most common primary brain tumors in adults.
 They are most likely to occur in your 70s or 80s.
 They arise in the meninges, the lining of the brain.
 They can be grade 1, 2, or 3.
-They are usually benign and grow slowly.
+They are often benign and grow slowly.

 - Oligodendrogliomas.
 These arise in the cells that make the covering that protects nerves.
 They are usually grade 1, 2, or 3.
 They usually grow slowly and don't spread to nearby tissue.